How to investigate an incident

 The following steps are for administrators who have been assigned as investigators for a reported incident.
 Complete the relevant details in the sections as they appear (note: the headings may vary, and there may be additional sections).
 The form requires information in most sections, and it cannot be submitted unless those sections are completed.

-Find the incident that you have been assigned to investigate by clicking on the “Keyword” search on the left-hand side of the “Incidents” page, type in the incident number or keyword and the relevant incidents will appear.
+Find the incident that you have been assigned to investigate by using the "search field" at the top right-hand side of the “Incidents” page.
+You can search by incident number or keyword(s), and the relevant incidents will appear.
+You can also click on the "Investigation required" status tile to show all the incidents in that status.

 1. When you have found the incident requiring investigation, click on the “menu dots,” and select the “Investigate” option.